Frequently Asked Questions

 Maine Local Living School has a zero tolerance policy for drugs and alcohol.
 Possession or use of drugs or alcohol is grounds for dismissal.

-What COVID prevention protocol will be in place during the semester?
+What COVID safety protocols will be in place during the semester?